 HSBT has ambitious plans to continue to expand its operations and presence in Muslim communities throughout the UK.
-The Trust is in the process of making further buildings acquisitions and enlarging some of its existing facilities, including in London and Manchester.
+The Trust is in the process of making further buildings acquisitions and enlarging some of its existing facilities, including in London, Manchester and at Head Office in Birmingham.
 The Trustees believe that the strength of HSBT's core fundraising, teaching and community activities will continue to generate significant ongoing income streams to support this expansion.

-Goina concern
+Going concern